You see sharing buttons on almost every site. But do readers use social share buttons today, or have they become blind to them?

 A few years ago, I would have said yes, quite quickly.

 But today, I am not so sure.

 The most effective way to gain more traffic to your site or blog is through organic traffic from search engines like Google and Bing.

-Social sharing doesn’t really help much in this regard especially when you consider the very low click percent of mobile users.
+Social sharing doesn’t really help much in this regard, especially when you consider the very low click percentage of mobile users.

-However, if a blogger stumbles across only of my articles on social media because of a share and then links back to it, then there is some social proof value.
+However, if a blogger stumbles across only one of my articles on social media because of a share and then links back to it, there is some social proof value.